 An investment in securities of the Corporation is highly speculative and involves significant risks.
-If any of the events contemplated in the risk factors described below or in the documents incorporated by reference actually occur, the Corporation's business may be harmed and its financial condition and results of operation may suffer significantly.
+If any of the events contemplated in the risk factors described below or in the documents incorporated by reference actually occurs, the Corporation's business may be harmed and its financial condition and results of operation may suffer significantly.
 In that event, the trading price of the Ordinary Shares could decline, and purchasers of Ordinary Shares may lose all or part of their investment.
-The risks described herein and in the documents incorporated by reference herein are not the only risks facing the Corporation.
+The risks described herein are not the only risks facing the Corporation.
 Additional risks and uncertainties not currently known to the Corporation, or that the Corporation currently deems immaterial, may also materially and adversely affect its business.